 Democrats hold just six of 25 seats, an imbalance the party has bemoaned for years.
 If the so-called Fair Districts amendments hold up, both under Justice Department review and under legal challenges, Democrats have the chance to win several seats.
 But until the legal cases play out, the outcome remains uncertain.

 “Are we going to have to follow municipal boundaries, county boundaries, things of that nature?
 And if so, will that still comply with Justice Department standards?” asked Ross, whose district is relatively congruous.
 “Does that mean they might carve up my district?
 Every member of Congress has that risk.”

 Ultimately, the Legislature will draw the lines.
 That should trouble some members of Congress; Florida legislators have drawn boundaries that fit their own futures.
 When Florida picked up two seats after the 2000 census, then-state House Speaker Tom Feeney helped draw a seat stretching from Daytona Beach to the eastern Orlando suburbs ideally suited for him.
 He won the seat in 2002.

-This article appears in the March 31, 2011, edition of National Journal Daily.
+This article appears in the March 31, 2011, edition of NJ Daily.